fknfilewalker/xlsl-cpp-interop/README.md

 > [glm](https://glm.g-truc.net/) is required for this

-> Not every built-in function of HLSL/GLSL is yet covered but it should be straight forward to extend
+> Not every built-in function of HLSL/GLSL is yet covered but it should be straightforward to extend
 ```c++
 /* HLSL/GLSL */
 void addOne(inout float f) { f += 1; }